MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Mail/Microsoft.Graph.Mail.md

 Update the navigation property userConfigurations in users

 ### [Update-MgUserMailFolderMessage](Update-MgUserMailFolderMessage.md)
-The collection of messages in the mailFolder.
+Update the navigation property messages in users

 ### [Update-MgUserMailFolderMessageAttachment](Update-MgUserMailFolderMessageAttachment.md)
-The fileAttachment and itemAttachment attachments for the message.
+Update the navigation property attachments in users

 ### [Update-MgUserMailFolderMessageExtension](Update-MgUserMailFolderMessageExtension.md)
-The collection of open extensions defined for the message.
-Nullable.
+Update the navigation property extensions in users

 ### [Update-MgUserMailFolderMessageMention](Update-MgUserMailFolderMessageMention.md)
-A collection of mentions in the message, ordered by the createdDateTime from the newest to the oldest.
-By default, a GET /messages does not return this property unless you apply $expand on the property.
+Update the navigation property mentions in users

 ### [Update-MgUserMailFolderMessageMultiValueExtendedProperty](Update-MgUserMailFolderMessageMultiValueExtendedProperty.md)
-The collection of multi-value extended properties defined for the message.
-Nullable.
+Update the navigation property multiValueExtendedProperties in users

 ### [Update-MgUserMailFolderMessageRule](Update-MgUserMailFolderMessageRule.md)
-The collection of rules that apply to the user's Inbox folder.
+Update the navigation property messageRules in users

 ### [Update-MgUserMailFolderMessageSingleValueExtendedProperty](Update-MgUserMailFolderMessageSingleValueExtendedProperty.md)
-The collection of single-value extended properties defined for the message.
-Nullable.
+Update the navigation property singleValueExtendedProperties in users

 ### [Update-MgUserMailFolderMultiValueExtendedProperty](Update-MgUserMailFolderMultiValueExtendedProperty.md)
-The collection of multi-value extended properties defined for the mailFolder.
-Read-only.
-Nullable.
+Update the navigation property multiValueExtendedProperties in users

 ### [Update-MgUserMailFolderSingleValueExtendedProperty](Update-MgUserMailFolderSingleValueExtendedProperty.md)
-The collection of single-value extended properties defined for the mailFolder.
-Read-only.
-Nullable.
+Update the navigation property singleValueExtendedProperties in users

 ### [Update-MgUserMailFolderUserConfiguration](Update-MgUserMailFolderUserConfiguration.md)
 Update the navigation property userConfigurations in users

 ### [Update-MgUserMessage](Update-MgUserMessage.md)
-The messages in a mailbox or folder.
-Read-only.
-Nullable.
+Update the navigation property messages in users

 ### [Update-MgUserMessageAttachment](Update-MgUserMessageAttachment.md)
-The fileAttachment and itemAttachment attachments for the message.
+Update the navigation property attachments in users

 ### [Update-MgUserMessageExtension](Update-MgUserMessageExtension.md)
-The collection of open extensions defined for the message.
-Nullable.
+Update the navigation property extensions in users

 ### [Update-MgUserMessageMention](Update-MgUserMessageMention.md)
-A collection of mentions in the message, ordered by the createdDateTime from the newest to the oldest.
-By default, a GET /messages does not return this property unless you apply $expand on the property.
+Update the navigation property mentions in users

 ### [Update-MgUserMessageMultiValueExtendedProperty](Update-MgUserMessageMultiValueExtendedProperty.md)
-The collection of multi-value extended properties defined for the message.
-Nullable.
+Update the navigation property multiValueExtendedProperties in users

 ### [Update-MgUserMessageSingleValueExtendedProperty](Update-MgUserMessageSingleValueExtendedProperty.md)
-The collection of single-value extended properties defined for the message.
-Nullable.
+Update the navigation property singleValueExtendedProperties in users